-For those of you not yet familiar with the Dutch-New Zealand trio: they play roots driven hypnotic dance.
-It’s a sound informed by gospel and blues singing and playing fused with ancient folk melodies.
-Added to that is the rawness of seventies funk, african desert blues, moroccan gnawa, indian raga and a touch of EDM all played on guitars and drums without using computers or samples.
+For those of you not yet familiar with the Dutch-New Zealand trio: they play roots and rock driven alternative dance.
+It’s a sound shaped by blues and slide guitar mixed with psychedelic riffs and rises.
+A true angelic but raw and heartfelt voice, and pumping and haunting organic beats.
+MY BABY mixes the rawness of rock and punk, the warm sounds of roots and blues, with a touch of EDM and big beat.
+All played on guitars and drums.
 They have been spreading their psychedelic blues-trance rave to the approval of audiences worldwide since 2012, featuring on renowned festivals such as Glastonbury (UK), Isle of Wight (UK), Sziget (HU), Fusion (DE), Exit (RS), Lowlands (NL) and Pinkpop (NL).

 With the band’s 5th album; Sake sake sake, the band started working on the rewriting and reshaping the album to suit their new found direction.

 To finish off the album the band teamed up with experts and creatives who fit the band’s vision and could add that extra touch at the same time, such as 22Ghosts, a Dutch producers duo, and 5 times Grammy award winner Steve Dub, best known for his productions for the Chemical Brothers, Daft Punk and The Prodigy.

 ‘Sake Sake Sake’ has allowed the three piece to develop yet again a new fresh faced approach to their haunting yet groove inspired psychedelia.The old world aesthetic of folk and blues has made way for a more futuristic and surrealistic point of view and stylistic approach without losing the ever present mixture of mystique and rock n roll infused attitude sparking no guts no glory.